davideruby/HistopathoPix2pixGan/README.md

 ![](result_unitopatho.png)
 _From left to right: mask, real image, synthetic image._

+## Abstract
+Colorectal cancer (CRC) is a type of cancer that begins in the large intestine (colon), the final part of the digestive tract.
+It typically affects older individuals, though it can occur at any age.
+It usually begins as small, noncancerous (benign) clumps of cells called polyps that form on the inside of the colon.
+Over time some of these polyps can become colon cancers.
+There are various parameters to determine the malignant potential of polyps that pathologists analyze: the type of polyps, their size and the degree of dysplasia.
+In this scope, a proper screening can help to find malignant polyps at an early stage, preventing their transformation into cancer.

+In this work we study UniToPatho, a dataset of annotated high-resolution colorectal images, comprising different histological samples of colorectal polyps, collected from patients undergoing cancer screening.

+Deep Learning based systems can help doctors in the delicate task of detecting and diagnosing the different types of colorectal polyps and their associated risk.
+In fact, Deep Learning techniques are able to get an extraordinary accuracy in medical pattern recognition, however they require large sets of annotated training images.
+So, the main goal of this work is to do data augmentation on UniToPatho, so that with a larger dataset it is expected that Deep Learning algorithms are more likely to get a higher accuracy.
+In particular, this work dealt with doing data augmentation by producing new samples of histopathological tissue starting from the semantic segmentation masks, using a particular kind of Generative Adversarial Network (GAN): a Pix2pix GAN.
+The idea is that if we generate new samples starting from the segmentation masks, we can produce highly precise, detailed and manageable outputs.

 ## Overview of Code
 [dataset](./dataset) directory includes some dataset implemented in Pytorch, used to train the GAN.
 * [pannuke.py](./dataset/pannuke.py) consists of the colon images taken from [PanNuke][2] dataset.